-Gretchen has worked in the environmental field for 15 years as a volunteer, municipal recycling coordinator, and now the Republic Services Recycling and Organics Coordinator for Massachusetts.
+Gretchen has worked in the environmental field for 15 years as a volunteer, municipal recycling coordinator, and now Republic Services’ Sustainability Manager for New England.
 Gretchen provides training and education on recycling for both municipalities and commercial customers while helping to build the organics infrastructure in New England.
 In addition to her leadership of MassRecycle, Gretchen is a LEED Green Associate, a Zero Waste TRUE Advisor, and a member of the Environmental Business Council Solid Waste Management Leadership Committee.
 She is also co-founder of GreenLabs Recycling, the hyperlocal company for plastics recycling.

 Waneta is the Director of Sustainable Materials Management for the City of Newton.
 Through her experience in electronics, EPR, and managing packaging waste for both the Wisconsin DNR and the Product Stewardship Institute, Waneta was a perfect fit as an officer of the MassRecycle Product Stewardship Council.
 She also managed hazardous waste at McMurdo Station, Antarctica during the 2014-2015 austral summer season.

 Mike has worked in the waste and recycling industry for 10 years, currently working for the City of Cambridge as the Recycling Director.
 He manages Cambridge’s trash reduction goals while exploring and expanding waste diversion programs, such as curbside organics and hopes to share his insight on recycling and composting with Massachusetts communities as a Board member of MassRECYCLE.
 He has also taken a leadership role in the Massachusetts Product Stewardship Council (MassPSC).